The Future of Downstream: Raising the Bar on Turnarounds

 • Increase communication among units to find supplies needed.
 While your unit and local vendor may not have the supplies you need on-hand, try contacting other units to see what they have – or at least get connected with their suppliers.

 • Do away with turnarounds and instead plan smaller outages.
-One interesting concept we heard from a few owner/operators was to do away with large, extensive turnarounds and instead plan smaller, rolling outages when operations are slower than normal.
+One innovative new approach is to do away with large, extensive turnarounds and instead plan smaller, rolling outages when operations are slower than normal.

 Sodexo Energy & Resources is a leading provider of food, facilities management and operational support services, powering the millions of people who work every day in energy, chemicals and mining.
 Sodexo Energy & Resources offers a comprehensive package of turnaround support services designed to meet the demands of today’s turnaround.
 We do the heavy lifting of organizing and deploying the turnaround support services you need onsite, from catering to cleaning and maintenance.
 We believe that good is no longer good enough.
 So, we are raising the bar on what a strategic partner should be.
 With 30,000 employees across 600 sites, Sodexo is driving up service standards by empowering our people to excel at ongoing service and support, problem solving and creating a better tomorrow for all.